Suggestions to Promote Good Dental Health

 1. Teach your child how to brush their teeth properly.

-It can be tricky to make sure your child is brushing their teeth properly.
+There are a lot of brushing dos and don’ts and it be tricky to make sure your child is brushing their teeth properly.
 Teach them to use a gentle up and down motion, making sure to reach the gum line.
 Make sure that they:

 - Use short strokes